google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/count_and_sum.rst

 contains 600 heights, calculating an average from these results will be more reliable, since this statistic represents 600 of the 800 students.

-Another place where you could use count is when planning a homework party.
+Another place where you could use *count* is when planning a homework party.
-You are throwing a homework party and asked your friends to RSVP if they are attending and submit their food preferences through a survey.
-Knowing how many people will be attending would be very helpful to you when you go grocery shopping for snacks!
+You are throwing a homework party and asked your friends to RSVP if they are attending and to submit their food preferences through a survey.
+Knowing how many people will be attending would be very helpful to you when you go grocery shopping for snacks.
 In this case, taking the *count* of the spreadsheet created from the survey would give you this useful information.

-As for sum, let's consider a scenario in which you are the owner of a small, local coffee shop.
+As for *sum*, consider a scenario in which you are the owner of a small, local coffee shop.
 As a small business owner, daily sales are really important to you so you know how your business is doing, and if there has been growth!
 You have a spreadsheet of all of the sales for a specific day.
 You can use *sum* on this data to get the total amount of money you made that day in sales!
 You can also use *count* to get the number of sales (which is basically the number of customers you got that day), to see if your business is doing well.

 Calculating these statistics in Sheets is fairly straightforward.
 For these and other statistics, you’ll need to know **cell range notation**.
 To refer to a